About The English Choir Berlin

 William Peart enjoys a varied career as an organist, early keyboardist and conductor, dividing his time between performing, teaching and research.

-His concert schedule has taken him to many important venues and instruments throughout Germany: to the Cathedrals of Berlin, Brandenburg, Freiberg (Sachs.), Merseburg; Philharmonie Berlin; Thomaskirche, Nikolaikirche and Gewandhaus Leipzig, St Wenzel Naumburg, Schlosskirche Altenburg, Frauenkirche Dresden, all across Europe, to the USA and Canada.
-Notable festival appearances in Europe include those at the Three Choirs Festival (UK), Merseburger Orgeltage, Hildebrandt-Tage Naumburg, Heinrich-Schütz-Musikfest Dresden and the Bachfest Leipzig.
-William has appeared on, and recorded extensively for, TV, Radio and CD, both in the UK and Germany (for rbb Kultur, mdr Kultur, Deutschlandfunk Kultur, BBC Radio 3 and the BBC Proms).
+His concert schedule has taken him to many important venues throughout Germany (Cathedrals of Berlin, Brandenburg, Freiberg (Sachs.), Merseburg; Philharmonie Berlin, Thomaskirche, Nikolaikirche and Gewandhaus Leipzig; St Wenzel Naumburg, Schlosskirche Altenburg, Frauenkirche Dresden), all across Europe, to the USA and Canada.
+Major European festival appearances include the Three Choirs Festival (UK), Merseburger Orgeltage, Hildebrandt Tage Naumburg, Heinrich-Schütz-Musikfest Dresden, as well as the Bachfest Leipzig.
+He has recorded extensively for TV, Radio and CD both in Germany and the UK.

-In addition to his work as a soloist, William Peart is in high demand as a continuo player, and has performed with a number of Europe’s leading ensembles, namely the Monteverdi Choir & English Baroque Soloists, RIAS Kammerchor Berlin, GewandhausChor und -Orchester Leipzig, Kammersymphonie Berlin, BachConsort Leipzig & Sächsisches Barockorchester and Vocalconsort Leipzig.
-In 2023, William founded the Choir and Baroque Orchestra Ensemble 300+, in celebration of 300 years since Johann Sebastian Bach‘s appointment as Thomaskantor in Leipzig, whose repertoire dedicates itself primarily to his choral and orchestral works, and those of his most important contemporaries.
+William Peart has performed as a soloist and a continuo player with several leading ensembles, namely the Monteverdi Choir & English Baroque Soloists, RIAS Kammerchor Berlin, GewandhausChor und -Orchester Leipzig, BachConsort Leipzig & Sächsiches Barockorchester, Berliner Bach Gesellschaft, Kammersymphonie Berlin and the Vocalconsort Leipzig.
+In 2023, he founded the Choir and Baroque Orchestra, Ensemble 300+, in celebration of 300 years since Johann Sebastian Bach‘s appointment as Thomaskantor in Leipzig, whose repertoire dedicates itself primarily to his choral and orchestral output, and that of his most important contemporaries.

 Max Carsley